caophuoclong/Internship/README.md

 1. Login form
    - ![Login-form](./assets/login_form.png)
-   - Login you have to give it a second to wakeup server api
+   - Login you have to give it a second to wake up server api
 2. After login you will see a dial pad and nav bar
    - Nav bar
      - ![nav-bar](./assets/nav-bar.png)
      - Keyboard
-       - If hover on keyboard it will show a two options call you must type a number call or SIP uri to call
+       - If hover on keyboard it will show a two options call, you must type a number call or SIP uri to call
        - ![sip-uri-&-dial-pad](./assets/sd.png)
        - Dial pad
          - ![dial-pad](./assets/dial-pad.png)
        - SIP uri
          - ![sip-uri](./assets/sip-uri.png)
    - Call log
-     - Show a history phon number called
+     - Show a history phones number are called
      - ![callog-interface](./assets/callog-interface.png)
    - Dial pad
    - ![dial-pad](./assets/dial-pad.png)